Little French Retreat, France

 The Little French Retreat is based in a lovely old stone house in the tiny medieval village of Montesquieu, near Agen, surrounded by a maze of footpaths through oak woodland and rolling vineyards.
 It offers the opportunity to take time out from life’s merry-go-round, preparing you to return feeling renewed, physically and spiritually.
-Enjoy retreats for yoga and walking, beginners’ yoga, yoga detox and cleansing, life coaching in the form of Circle work, an ‘equinox slow rest’ retreat for women on set dates throughout the year, and B&B in the summer.
+Enjoy retreats for yoga and walking, beginners’ yoga, yoga detox and cleansing, life coaching in the form of Circle work, an ‘equinox slow rest’ retreat for women on set dates throughout the year, and B&B in the summer in July and August.
 Informal chats over delicious meals complements opportunities for meaningful reflection on your wellbeing.
 Relax and find the space to reconnect with your best self.

 The kindness and sensitivity of its hostess, Tamsin.
 Keeping the group sizes small, and dedicating herself calmly to being with others, she conveys a sense that the wellbeing of each individual on the retreat matters to her, but in a very relaxed manner.
 Her openness about her own learning and yoga practice, alongside the quiet authority and wisdom that she derives from that, inspires the trust and confidence to relax fully, and to entertain new possibilities.

 An outdoor hot tub or similar might be nice!

 Stay here for B&B or attend a group yoga retreat when a wide range of activities are available.
 A typical day might begin with a two hour yoga and breathing class, followed by a massage or circle work, with a walk in the afternoon, and meditation and more yoga to end the day.